A Child’s Experience with a Postpartum Depressed Mother

 He moved to Brussels in Belgium and suddenly Stephanie had to start all over in a new country.
 The school was Danish and after a while, the teachers discovered that Stephanie was bright and doing very well at school.
 The burden had been taken away.
 The father worked a lot and had a new family also.
 Becoming a teenager, the demands on Stephanie was growing, as she was the oldest child and expected to behave well and to help in the family.
 In a way, she felt a bit like Cinderella, not loved and not understood.
 She had a lot of battles with the father and one day he said:

 “You have gone through enough horrible things to sit down and cry for the rest of your life, but it will not help you”!

 Stephanie decided to take these words in and never wanted to show that she had suffered anything.
-She finished her schooling and took an education in the fashion branch.
-When you meet her you see a polite, smiling and beautiful young woman who makes plans for the future and travels abroad more than many.
-A longer period of sessions with a psychologist has helped her very much to understand what she has been through.
+She finished her schooling and received education in the fashion branch.
+When you meet her, you see a polite, smiling and beautiful young woman who makes plans for the future and travels abroad more than many.
+A more extended period of sessions with a psychologist has helped her very much to understand what she has been through.

 Stephanie is very conscious about not having got a basic foundation of security but still knows that her parents love her the way they have been able to love her.
 She builds her life on her own decisions and tries to keep her boundaries.
 It’s obvious that these hardships from childhood have matured her at an early age.

 Stephanie finds it difficult to dare to stick to a certain goal and as she thinks it’s more natural to just move away to a foreign country with a faint idea of how to find a flat and a job.